Skip to main content

 How this fits Multiloop

-Next prep opens with the handoff, the approved changes already in place, and the open questions from the last session ready to answer.
+Next prep opens with the handoff, approved suggestions already in place, the session-quest links recorded for continuity, and the open questions from the last session ready to answer.

 FAQ